 Career Interest & Aptitude

-To schedule your CareerScope assessment, please contact your local OFTC campus:
+To schedule your CareerScope assessment, contact the Assessment Center at your local OFTC campus:

 More about CareerScope